Operating System Environment Sample Clauses

 Operating System Environment.
 An “operating system environment” is

 Operating System Environment.
-An “operating system environment” is  All or part of an operating system instance, or all or part of a virtual (or otherwise emulated) operating system instance which enables separate machine identity (primary computer name or similar unique identifier) or separate administrative rights, and  Instances of applications, if any, configured to run on the operating system instance or parts identified above.
+An “operating system environment” is  all or part of an operating system instance, or all or part of a virtual (or otherwise emulated) operating system instance which enables separate machine identity (primary computer name or similar unique identifier) or separate administrative rights, and  instances of applications, if any, configured to run on the operating system instance or parts identified above.
 There are two types of operating system environments, physical and virtual.
 A physical operating system environment is configured to run directly on a physical hardware system.
-The operating system instance used to run hardware virtualization software (e.g. VMWARE, Microsoft Hyper-V or similar technologies) is considered part of the physical operating system environment.
+The operating system instance used to run hardware virtualization software (e.g. Microsoft Virtual Server or similar technologies) or to provide hardware virtualization services (e.g. Microsoft virtualization technology or similar technologies) is considered part of the physical operating system environment.
 A virtual operating system environment is configured to run on a virtual (or otherwise emulated) hardware system.
-A physical hardware system can have either or both of the following:  one physical operating system environment  one or more virtual operating system environments.  Hosted at Customer Premises or Cloud such as Azure, Amazon etc.  Server.
-A server is a physical hardware system capable of running VIDIZMO Server Software.
-A hardware partition or blade is considered to be a separate physical hardware system.
+A physical hardware system can have either or both of the following:  one physical operating system environment  one or more virtual operating system environments.  Server.
+A server is a physical hardware system capable of running server software. system.

 Operating System Environment.
 An “operating system environment” is all or part of an operating system instance, or all or part of a virtual (or otherwise emulated) operating system instance which enables separate machine identity (primary computer name or similar unique identifier) or separate administrative rights, and instances of applications, if any, configured to run on the operating system instance or parts identified above.
 There are two types of operating system environments, physical and virtual.
 A physical operating system environment is configured to run directly on a physical hardware system.
 The operating system instance used to run hardware virtualization software (e.g. Microsoft Virtual Server or similar technologies) or to provide hardware virtualization services (e.g. Microsoft virtualization technology or similar technologies) is considered part of the physical operating system environment.
 A virtual operating system environment is configured to run on a virtual (or otherwise emulated) hardware system.
 A physical hardware system can have either or both of the following: one physical operating system environment one or more virtual operating system environments.